-The Standard provides three categories of welds based on the type of application (see Clause 6.1), which in turn necessitates two levels of quality assurance (i.e. inspection and acceptance of weld imperfections) suitable for different weld applications and service conditions.
+The Standard provides two categories of welds based on the type of application (see Clause 6.1), which in turn necessitates two levels of quality assurance (i.e. inspection and acceptance of weld imperfections) suitable for different weld applications and service conditions.

-The three weld categories shall be designated as follows:
+The two weld categories shall be designated as follows:

-- (a) GP (general purpose)-to be generally selected where- - (i) the weld is essentially statically loaded and designed to meet the appropriate requirements of AS 4100 or NZS 3404.1; or - (ii) the weld is stressed to not more than 50% of the relevant maximum permissible stress as specified in AS 3990; or - (iii) the welding application is other than structural.
+- (a) GP (general purpose)-GP to be generally selected where- - (i) the weld is essentially statically loaded and designed to meet the appropriate requirements of AS 4100 or NZS 3404.1; - (ii) the weld is stressed to not more than 50% of the relevant maximum permissible stress as specified in AS 3990; or - (iii) the welding application is other than structural.

-NOTE: Welds nominated as Category SP, but not complying with the requirements for that category, may be considered as Category GP welds, provided the requirements of the design Standard are satisfied and the principal has agreed.
+NOTE: Welds nominated as Category SP, but not complying with the requirements of that category, may be considered as Category GP welds, provided the requirements of the design Standard are satisfied and the principal has agreed.

-- (b) SP (structural purpose)-to be generally selected where- - (i) the weld is essentially statically loaded and designed to meet the appropriate requirements of AS 4100 or NZS 3404.1;
+- (b) SP (structural purpose)-SP to be generally selected where- - (i) the weld is essentially statically loaded and designed to meet the appropriate requirements of AS 4100 or NZS 3404.1; - (ii) the weld is stressed to more than 50% of the relevant maximum permissible stress as specified in AS 3990; or - (iii) the weld is subject to the dynamic loading, within the limits stipulated in Clause 1.1.